 According to the Salesforce ‘State of the Connected Customer’ report (2019), 73% of customers expect companies to know and understand their individual needs and expectations.
 At the same time, 64% of customers expect the companies to also act on the information they possess and to provide them with tailored engagements based on past interactions.
 The report also highlights that approximately the same portion would even be willing to pay extra for an exceptional experience.

-Some of the most sought-after benefits by the consumers are high relevancy and added convenience, as discovering meaningful products and content is made effortless for them.
+Some of the most sought-after benefits by consumers are high relevancy and added convenience, as discovering meaningful products and content is made effortless for them.
 Personalisation also tends to enable smoother interactions with brands thanks to consistency across touchpoints and the availability of swift personal support.
 Meeting customer expectations such as the above also proves beneficial to companies; efforts in this area could translate into higher customer lifetime value through improved conversion, increased cross and upsell, higher customer satisfaction and improved loyalty.
 Aren’t all companies already on top of it?

-However, despite all the successful use cases out there, most companies still fall short of the customer expectations.
+However, despite all the successful use cases out there, most companies still fall short of customer expectations.
 According to Salesforce (2019), 52% of customers report that the companies they interact with feel impersonal.

 At the same time, companies worry about not having adequate skills to enable personalisation.
 According to the 2019 Gartner Marketing Symposium polls 60% of marketing professionals feel that they do not have an effective strategy and roadmap to make it happen.
-This dilemma can easily lead to situations where the efforts just end up going awfully wrong.
+This dilemma can easily lead to situations where the efforts just end up going terribly wrong.
 Unfortunate examples are sadly numerous, such as Mother’s Day greetings being sent to women struggling with infertility, due to a poor personalisation attempt.

 Effective personalisation relies on mastering skills across the marketing functions

-Clicks and purchases make a perpetual pattern created of that individual, from all their interaction with your website.
-So by sending them details of only those products they are most likely to buy, based on their actions, not only has a fundamentally positive effect on that individual – they appreciate you knowing them as individuals, and consequently stay loyal, spend more, return less.
+Clicks and purchases create a perpetual pattern created of that individual, from all their interaction with your website.
+So sending them details of only those products they are most likely to buy, based on their actions, not only has a fundamentally positive effect on that individual – they appreciate you knowing them as individuals, and consequently stay loyal, spend more, return less.

 Most importantly returns are far greater than experienced from existing solutions.
-A company lacking the required skills at the level of marketing strategy will find it challenging to specify the objectives and roadmap towards personalisation or justify it with a business case.
+A company lacking the required skills at the level of marketing strategy will find it challenging to specify the objectives and roadmap towards hyper-personalisation or justify it with a business case.
 Contrarily, they could have a good understanding of the commercial context and have a vision in place, yet may lack an organisational set-up for cross-functional coordination or agile processes.

 Sometimes the barriers are related to shortcomings in execution, such as a lack of competent individuals to operate the existing MarTech applications and turn data into meaningful insights.
-On the other hand, the struggles may result from a poor (or non-existent) content management solution that makes it virtually impossible to maintain and deliver personalised content to each consumer.
+On the other hand, the struggles may result from a poor (or non-existent) content management solution that makes it virtually impossible to maintain and deliver hyper-personalised content to each consumer.

 It’s time for personalisation to become a priority

 To sum up, the barriers that companies face on the path to personalisation may vary.
 Only when all the boxes are checked can they effectively deliver meaningful tailored experiences to the consumers and meet ever-evolving expectations.
-Although striving towards the more advanced levels of hyper-personalisation might not be a relevant aim for all organizations, companies ought to start assessing their maturity, setting simple, feasible goals and building relevant skill sets to stay ahead of competition.
+Although striving towards the more advanced levels of hyper-personalisation might not be a relevant aim for all organisations, companies ought to start assessing their maturity, setting simple, feasible goals and building relevant skill sets to stay ahead of the competition.